 13.2% Poly-unsaturated (as arachidonic, linoleic, linolenic acids)

-Dietary fats: not-healthful fats to avoid
+Dietary fats: not-healthful fats and oils to avoid

 - Fats: Partially-hydrogenated trans fat (not natural) which act as a pro-oxidant [encourages oxidation];